ICTU/quality-time/docs/DEVELOP.md

 ### Quality checks

-To run mypy, pylint, and some other security and quality checks:
+To run mypy, pylint, and some other security and quality checks on the backend components:

 ```console
 cd components/server  # or components/collector